Propaganda in Japan during the Second Sino-Japanese War and World War II: Privation

 The government urged Japanese people to do without basic necessities (privation).
 For example, magazines gave advice on economizing on food and clothing as soon as war broke out with China.

 After the outbreak of war with the United States, early suggestions that the people enjoyed the victories too much and were not prepared for the long war ahead were not taken, and so early propaganda did not contain warnings.

-In 1944, propaganda endeavoured to warn the Japanese people of disasters to come, and install in them a spirit as in Saipan, to accept more privation for the war.
+In 1944, propaganda endeavored to warn the Japanese people of disasters to come, and install in them a spirit as in Saipan, to accept more privation for the war.
 Articles were written claiming the Americans could not stage air-raids from Saipan, although since they could from China, they clearly could from Saipan; the purpose was to subtly warn of the dangers to come.
 The actual bombing raids brought new meaning to the slogan "We are all equal."
 Early songs proclaiming that the cities had iron defenses and it was an honor to defend the homeland quickly lost their luster.
-Still, continued calls to sacrifice were honored; neighborhood association helped, as no one wanted to be seen quitting first.
+Still, continued calls to sacrifice were honored; neighborhood associations helped, as no one wanted to be seen quitting first.

-Accounts of self-sacrificing privation were common in the press: a teacher dressed in tatters who refused to wear a new shirt because all his friends are likewise tattered, and officers and governmental officials who made do without any form of heating.
-This reflected the privation actually in society, where clothing was at premium and the work week was seven days long, with schooling cut to a minimum so that children could work.
+Accounts of self-sacrificing privation were common in the press: examples included a teacher dressed in tatters who refused to wear a new shirt because all his friends are likewise tattered, and officers and governmental officials who made do without any form of heating.
+This reflected the actual level of privation in society, where clothing was at premium and the work week was seven days long, with schooling cut to a minimum so that children could work.